Rethinking Christian Superority

 I never attended a prom.
 Back in my day, with a certain number of credits, short of a diploma, we could obtain a “certificate,” which had no value beyond getting out of classes you hated, which was pretty much all of them for me.
 Today, you’re just labeled a loser and drop-kicked into the world to fend for yourself.

 But prom prep is coming very soon to a high school near you.
-It’s time for the annual dress shopping and thirty-day diet protocol; time for the reality check that, for some like me, no one would invite you if you begged and paid for a date with the biggest loser in school.
+It’s time for the annual dress shopping and thirty-day diet protocol.
+Time for the reality check that, for some like me, no one would invite you if you begged and paid for a date with the biggest loser in school.
 It’s humiliating.

 Who knows, maybe it would have happened if a guy like Mike Stone had been around in my day.
 Here’s the headline I caught in the news a few days ago that prompted this post.
 Granted, our friend here may have had a different motive than Jesus.
 But who’s to judge anyway?